 No other federal government creation is more misunderstood than the Federal Reserve System.
 The Federal Reserve’s primary purpose is to act as the central banking system for the United States.
 Formed in 1913, the Federal Reserve was tasked by Congress with three primary functions.
 One – maximize employment in the United States.
 Two – stabilize prices (control the inflation rate) and three – influence the interest rates for long-term notes.
 Since 1913 the Federal Reserve has expanded its role to include setting the monetary policy and regulating the entire US banking system.

 Alexander Hamilton was the first treasurer of the United States.
-He was instrumental in establishing the first centralized bank for the United States.
+He was instrumental in establishing the first centralized bank for the US, the predessor for the modern day Federal Reserve.